 Yes, Highly Reliable Systems will directly support on any equipment which we have sold.
-While we prefer that a reseller be involved should more advanced measures be needed to correct the problem, tech support will do what it can to aide the customer.
+While we prefer that a reseller be involved should more advanced measures be needed to correct the problem, tech support will do what it can in order to aid the customer.

-- My High-Rely is powered on and properly connected to the server, but I still cannot see anything in Windows Explorer.
+- My High-Rely BNAS/RNAS is powered on and trays are locked into place and powered on, but I still cannot see anything in Windows Explorer.

 Windows Explorer may not always show a drive as it may need to be formatted or require a drive letter be assigned to it.
 To correct this, you may need to open Windows Disk Management and verify the drives are present.
 Once in Disk Management, please make sure the drives are initialized, formatted and have been assigned a drive letter.
 Once these steps have been taken your drives should now be visible through Windows File Explorer.